gurkenlabs/litiengine/docs/creating-a-project/get-litiengine.md

 > **Note:** This `.zip` archive contains all the required libraries and native assemblies

 ## Get the utiLITI editor
 The LITIengine comes with an editor that supports you with creating game environments and managing your resources.
-It is a stand alone product which produces a `.litidata` game project files that can than be loaded to your game.
+It is a stand alone product which produces a `.litidata` game project files that can then be loaded to your game.

 > **Note:** The editor is not an IDE for Java development.